BrucePerens/recursive_generic/README.md

 h[:itself] = h
 ```

-This works by wrapping the value stored in the generic in a struct that itself
+This works by wrapping the value stored in the generic in a struct
-contains the specified types, and wrapping the generic in a class that handles
+`ValueWrapper(Types)` that itself contains the specified types, and wrapping
+the generic in a new class which includes `GenericWrapper(...)`, which handles
 wrapping and unwrapping of values.

 The code presently assumes that the wrapped generic implements the methods of